Our Yoga Practices

 Each yoga style can be practiced by everyone, from beginners to experienced.
 However, you may find that one yoga style is more appropriate to you, depending on your physical condition and expectations.

-This yoga style teaches you how to position each part of your body correctly.
-Emphasis is on detail, precision and alignment while practicing.
-Techniques, Timing – the length of time each pose is held, Sequencing along with the use of props (e.g. blocks, belts, blankets) to achieve perfection in the poses are distinguishing features.
+Sequencing along with the use of props (e.g. blocks, belts, blankets) to achieve perfection in poses are distinguishing features.

-Stretching teaches you safe and effective techniques for reducing muscle tension and improving overall flexibility.
-It targets muscles groups – shoulders, neck, hips and back – that limit flexibility and either strengthens or loosens muscles to increase movement.
-Suitable for people who are stiff, recovering from an injury or illness.
+Stretching teaches safe and effective techniques of moving.
+It reduces muscle tension and improves overall flexibility.
+It targets muscle groups – shoulders, neck, hips and back – that limit flexibility.
+The muscles are either strengthened or loosened to increase movement.

 Find our stretching classes here

-Our yoga practices are based on principles of stretching, rotating, bending and relaxing and have a positive and profound effect on all systems of the body ~ from regulating blood pressure and hormones to improving digestion and relieving pressure on the nervous system.
+Furthermore, our yoga practices are based on principles of stretching, rotating, bending and relaxing.
+Consequently giving a positive and profound effect to all systems of your body.
+Whether it is helping to regulate blood pressure and hormones or improving digestion or giving relief from back ache.